AstroStudios13/Untitled-Pong-GameV.12/README.md

-# Untitled-Pong-GameV.12
-A game made with TurboWarp, put Onto GitHub.
-Download the HTML and Play Away!
+#Untitled Pong Game Version.12
+--What was included with is Update--
+*Updated UI
+*Bug Fixes

-!!This game is not suitible for Mobile devices yet,(Sorry Mobile People) but you may be able to play it if you have a Keyboard and mouse connected!!
+--This game is playable on any computer, and Mobile devices WITH A KEYBOARD AND MOUSE, but if you don't have a mouse and your on Mobile, welp sorry (Ill add mobile in one of the next updates--

-To Play this game, simply download the RAW File, then open it and Enjoy!
+#To play the game, you need to download the .RAW file of UntitledPongGameV12.
+Simply wait for the download to finish, then play away!